androidthings/doorbell/README.md

 To run the `companionApp` module on your Android phone:

 1. Deploy and run the `companionApp` module
-2. Verify that you see a new annotated picture everytime you push the button
+2. Verify that you see a new annotated picture every time you push the button

 ## Categories